-You can connect from ArcGIS clients and work with the data in the database management systems or data warehouse appliances listed here.
+You can connect from ArcGIS clients and work with the data in the database management systems, database files, or data warehouse appliances listed here.
 To see how databases are used with ArcGIS Server, see Databases and ArcGIS Enterprise.

 Spatial data is stored in the Dameng geometry type.
 A typical installation of Dameng includes a spatial type; however, you must initialize it to use it.